 Tip: If you still have some energy left over when you reach Rainbow Mountain, you can add another 20 minutes to your hike, leave most of the crowds behind and continue to Red Valley.
 The red surface of the mountains with the snow-capped mountain range in the distance will leave you picking your jaw off the floor.

-Driving to Rainbow Mountain through Cusipata
+Drive to the Rainbow Mountain

 If you go on this trek with a tour company, they will pick you up in Cusco at something like 3 am, drive you to the mountain, hike with you, and drive back to Cusco.